riban-bw/modular/README.md

 Each panel is based on a STM32F103C8 with a common firmware that supports various quantities and types of controls and indicators.
 Each panel type has a UID that maps to a Cardinal module (plugin/model).

 Connect each module to a ribbon cable connector then power up the device.
-The core will communicate via I2C to detec which panels are installed, assign each panel an I2C address then configure Cardinal with the appropriate modules via OSC.
+The core will communicate via I2C to detect which panels are installed, assign each panel an I2C address then configure Cardinal with the appropriate modules via OSC.

 ## Usage